kwj/project-euler/README.md

 # What is this?

-I play around with Project Euler to get a feel for unfamiliar programing languages.
+I play around with Project Euler to get a feel for programing languages.
 This repository deals with only first one-hundred problems based on the rules[^1].

 It may help you in solving problems, but it will not help you in programming.